rhyslwells/Data-Archive/content/standardised/Activation Function.md

   - Function:$f(x) = \max(0, x)$

 Sigmoid:
-  - Purpose: Sigmoid is used primarily in [[binary classification]] tasks.
+  - Purpose: Sigmoid is used primarily in [[Binary Classification]] tasks.
 It squashes input values to a range between 0 and 1, making it suitable for representing probabilities.
   - Function:$f(x) = \frac{1}{1 + e^{-x}}$

  Tanh: